The Power of Two in Token Systems: Appendix

-Following standard arguments, it readily follows that $s_i^t$ will take all the values in $\mathbb{Z}$ with probability $1$.
-Moreover, even though $s_i^t$ will be $0$ infinitely often with probability $1$, the expected return time to $0$ is infinity.
-Hence, (C1) and (C2) are not satisfied for any $n, P$ and $Q$ when $d=1$. \Halmos \endproof
+Then $s_i^t$ is a lazy symmetric random walk.
+It is a well-known fact that $s_i^t$ will take all the values in $\mathbb{Z}$ with probability $1$ (i.e., the symmetric random walk is recurrent).
+Moreover, even though $s_i^t$ will be $0$ infinitely often with probability $1$, the expected return time to $0$ is infinity (i.e., the symmetric random walk is null recurrent).
+Hence, (C1) and (C2) are not satisfied for any $n\geq2, P>0$ and $Q>0$ when $d=1$. \Halmos

+As an immediate corollary to Proposition \ref{secondlemma}, consider the random tie-breaking selection rule, under which the policy selects a service provider among $d \geq 1$ available providers uniformly at random.
+The behavior of the random walk $s_i^t$ follows a similar structure as in \eqref{onewalk}, where the transition probabilities are state-independent;\footnote{The transition probabilities of both random walks are identical if the agents are symmetric.} unlike \eqref{twowalk}, where the transition probabilities are state-dependent and there is a possibility of stabilizing the random walk.
+Therefore, $s_i^t$ is again either transient or null-recurrent random walk.

+\begin{corollary} Consider a token system $(n,P,Q,d)$ under the random tie-breaking selection rule.
+Then the token system is not stable for any $n\geq2, P>0$ and $Q>0$ when $d\geq1$. \end{corollary}